Paraguayan football league system

 The Paraguayan football league system is a series of interconnected leagues for football clubs in Paraguay.

 Overview

 At the top is the Primera División or División de Honor (first division) with 12 clubs.

 Below the 1st level is the Intermedia (second division).

 In order to get promoted to the Intermedia there are two subdivisions at the 3rd level: the Primera División B Metropolitana, which comprises teams from the Gran Asunción area; and the Primera División B Nacional which contains the best teams from the different Departments of Paraguay.

 The 4th level is similar, with the Primera División C containing only teams from the Gran Asunción area.
-The other subdivision is comprised by all 17 federations from each Paraguayan Department (governed by the UFI), which in turn, contain several regional leagues that cover the whole country.
+The other subdivision is composed of all 17 federations from each Paraguayan Department (governed by the UFI), which in turn, contain several regional leagues that cover the whole country.